adafruit/Adafruit_IO_Python/README.md

 ### Raspberry Pi SSL Note

-Note on a Raspberry Pi with Python 2.7.3 you might see warnings like:
+On a Raspberry Pi with Python 2.7.3 you might see warnings like:

     InsecurePlatformWarning: A true SSLContext object is not available.
 This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
 For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.